Trimer-Tag™ Subunit Vaccines

-SCB-2019 (CpG 1018/Alum), our COVID-19 vaccine candidate is anticipated to be one of the first commercialized protein-based COVID-19 vaccines globally.
+SCB-2019 (CpG 1018/Alum), our COVID-19 vaccine candidate is anticipated to be one of the first commercialized protein-based COVID-19 vaccines globally through the COVAX Facility.
 It consists of two key components, an antigen and an adjuvant.
-Employing our proprietary Trimer-Tag© technology platform, we have developed a SCB-2019 antigen, a stabilized trimeric form of the S-protein (S-Trimer) based on the original strain of SARS-CoV-2 virus.
+Employing the Trimer-Tag™ technology platform, we have developed a SCB-2019 antigen, a stabilized trimeric form of the S-protein (S-Trimer) based on the original strain of SARS-CoV-2 virus.
 We created our COVID-19 vaccine candidate by combining SCB-2019 with Dynavax’s CpG 1018 advanced adjuvant and aluminum hydroxide (alum).

 We are currently advancing SPECTRA, a global pivotal Phase 2/3 clinical trial evaluating the efficacy, safety, and immunogenicity of SCB-2019 (CpG 1018/Alum), and expect interim data for vaccine efficacy around the middle of 2021.

 Second-generation COVID-19 vaccine candidates.
 Multiple variants of the SARS-CoV-2 virus have emerged and are circulating globally, including but not limited to the South Africa Variant, the U.K. Variant, and the Brazil/Japan Variant.
 We are actively advancing our research and development for our second-generation COVID-19 vaccine candidates.
 In early 2021, we initiated the production of vaccine antigens against the three aforementioned variants of concern.
 We expect to make a candidate selection in the first half of 2021 and initiate clinical trials thereafter.